kai687/sphinxawesome-theme/docs/how-to/options.md

 :::{confval} breadcrumbs_separator

-If you want to select a different separator for the breadcrumbs navigation links,
+To select a different separator for the breadcrumbs navigation links,
 set:

 ```{code-block} python